smcclab/smc-course/_assessments/04-lens-performance.md

 ## Description

 The LENS (Laptop Ensemble) performance is the major project for this course.
-You will create a computer music system that can be performed live by a group of students at a live concert.
+You will individually create a computer music system that can be performed live by a group of students at a live concert.
 This could take the form of a new computer music instrument or composition that a group of performers can control.